 It is expected that the campaign will be focused on the introduction of an age restriction on who can buy the titles.

-defined as the top shelf, a crucial distinction for companies like IPC, which publishes Loaded and Nuts, and Emap, whose titles include
+defined as the top shelf, a crucial distinction for companies like IPC, which publishes Loaded and Nuts, and Emap, whose titles include Zoo and FHM.

 bloggers — such as Charlie_grrl — who encourage readers to complain direct to editors of Nuts and Zoo, and who snitch on newsagents selling the titles to younger teens.

 huge source of encouragement to the many women, and indeed many men, who are insulted, if not actually harassed, by the 'wall to wall' porn now on display in most sweet shops, petrol stations and a great many supermarkets.
 There are an increasing number

 of members of the public challenging the 'normalising of pornography' across the country as an issue of sexual discrimination and indeed harassment."

 An IPC spokeswoman said: These are the most popular magazines for young men in the

 Opinion: Object's Real Objectives